A riding holiday couldn't be more beautiful!

 Riding holidays in Andalusia - a dream for every rider

 Isn’t it wonderful to wake up in the morning and the first glance out of the window is on horses.

 We live with our horses and our horses live with us.
 You do not ride while it’s raining in Andalusia as we have (that’s what it’s said) more than 300 days of sun .
 Impossible in Northern Europe because you could almost never ride there.

 The easy going way of the Spanish people with their horses is reflected in their behavior.
 Waiting patiently, to walk safely in traffic and without flinching along the railway tracks, all this is no problem for horses that grew up in Andalusia.
 Our horses are nerve-racking and tread-proof and are really fun on our rides, not only during the day but also in the evening with our unforgettable full moon rides.

 Our herd at Rancho Los Lobos

-Dashanti, Bartolo, Pinchito, Ramita, Mayo and Maclaren this is currently our small herd.
-A dream team carrying us together on our rides through the beautiful area around the Rancho.
-Each of our horses has its own character, Dashanti the chef of the herd and the horse of the boss, Bartolo alias Bartl our great slim Spaniard, Pinchito a little mold and our life insurance for all riders.
-Ramita our small, round, brown mare enchants all riders with her charm and Mayo a Hispano-Arab mare who knows exactly what she wants.
+Dashanti, Bartolo, Pinchito, Ramita and Mayo that is our little herd at the moment.
+A dream team that carries us together on our rides through the beautiful area around the Rancho.
+Each of our horses has its own character, we have first of all Dashanti the boss of the herd and the horse of the boss, Bartolo alias Bartl our big slim Spaniard, Pinchito a small grey and our life insurance for all riders.
+Ramita our small, round, brown mare enchants all riders with her charm and Mayo a Hispano-Arabian mare who knows exactly what she wants.

 Being surrounded by horses is a real enrichment for us and fills us with great joy every day.